 CSDB was last inspected for asbestos in August 2010 and asbestos-containing materials were found.
 However, students are protected from exposure by a perpetual program of control, inspection, and preventative maintenance.
 Records at CSDB indicate where the asbestos is located and its current condition.
 These records are available for your review during regular school hours.

 CSDB is continuing its program of removal, with available funds, which will eventually result in the removal of all friable and potentially friable asbestos from CSDB.
 The administration is interested in your concerns and suggestions.
-Please contact the Mr. Scott Vogland, Designated Asbestos Coordinator, at 719-578-2128 to discuss your thoughts and concerns regarding asbestos at CSDB.
+Please contact Mr. Scott Vogland, Designated Asbestos Coordinator, at 719-578-2128, to discuss your thoughts and concerns regarding asbestos at CSDB.